Universe8888/Universe8888/README.md

 # Boris Aleksandrov Manzov

 Hello there!
-I'm Boris, a meticulous and analytical individual with experience in logistics coordination and freight forwarding, currently expanding my skills into the tech world by learning at SoftUni.
+I'm Boris, a meticulous and analytical individual with experience in logistics coordination and freight forwarding, currently expanding my skills into the tech world by learning at SoftUni or on my own.

 <a href="https://www.linkedin.com/in/boris-manzov-47775623a">
   <img align="left" alt="Boris's LinkedIn" width="22px" src="https://github.com/dheereshagrwal/colored-icons/blob/master/public/icons/linkedin/linkedin.svg"/>